 This is Part 1 of our complete Guide to Physician Recruitment.
-With any process, it is best to start with assessing your unique needs and developing your strategy.
+With any process, it is best to start by assessing your unique needs and developing your strategy.
 This handbook helps you do just that with step by step instructions for developing a strategic physician recruitment plan.
 Download Part 1 of our Guide to Physician Recruitment.
 This PDF handbook defines six key steps on your path to building a strategic physician recruitment plan.Physician Recruiting Process_Part1-FINAL

 Developing a Strategic Physician Recruitment Plan: Part 1